Knight Capital's board said to be split on rival buyout offers

 The Jersey City-based firm, however, became vulnerable to a takeover this summer when a software glitch left it nearly bankrupt, leading a group of investors to step in with $400 million in emergency capital.

-The rescue deal was led by Jefferies and included Getco, as well as Blackstone Group LP (BX.N), TD Ameritrade Holding Corp AMTD.N, Stifel Financial (SF.N), and Stephens Inc.
+The rescue deal was led by Jefferies and included Getco, as well as Blackstone Group LP, TD Ameritrade Holding Corp , Stifel Financial, and Stephens Inc.

 As part of the deal, Getco investor General Atlantic, as well as Blackstone and TD Ameritrade, were given seats on Knight's board.